raheel78/Blockchain-Nanodegree-Project4/README.md

         block saved
         index is:   0

-5. Till this point, you are good to go and can start calling REST endpoints for GET and POST
+6. Till this point, you are good to go and can start calling REST endpoints for GET and POST (See next sections)
 ```

 ## Running the tests

 Testing of this project is mainly constitute of sending and receiving request and responses via GET and POST.
 In the subsequent sections, you will find few examples as how to test both successful and failed responses which are expecting out of this RESTful framework.
 Testing can make use of either '*curl*' which is a command line tool.
 Or you can go for more sophisticated GUI based tool, such as; *Postman*.

+Below given instructions are only catering using curl command line tool as this tool is relatively easy to use.
+All you need is to make sure that `curl` is installed on your machine.
+Follow the instructions given on link (https://help.ubidots.com/how-to-with-ubidots/learn-how-to-install-run-curl-on-windowsmacosxlinux).

 Remember that:
 - Base Path for API is '/'
 - Content-Type header for all requests is *application/json*
+- Port 8000 will be used for this service to listen for requests

 ### GET /block/{blockHeight}